akkartik/mu/tutorial/index.md

 * Instructions that write to memory have a preposition in their name.
 Contrast `add` to a register vs `add-to` a memory location, `subtract` from a register vs `subtract-from` a memory location, and so on.

+If you're stuck, as always, [my door is open](http://akkartik.name/contact).
+You can also see a solution in the repository, though I won't link to it lest it encourage peeking.